Skip to main content

 2. Add an AI import of 5 of your best posts to lock in voice.

-3. Write one document called “Tone of voice” with 5 do’s and 5 don’ts.
+3. Upload one document — a “Tone of voice” file with 5 do’s and 5 don’ts works well.

-4. Re-read the identity doc and tighten anything that feels off.
+4. Re-read the identity document and tighten anything that feels off.

 Once your sources are dialled in, every future post starts 80% of the way to good.